 The jury found in favor of Sansone and awarded damages.
 The Postal Service appealed, arguing that jury instructions concerning the Postal Service’s expert witness were incorrect.
 The Court of Appeals for the Seventh Circuit agreed in an opinion that remanded the case for a new trial on compensatory damages.

 Sansone developed multiple sclerosis during his employment by the Postal Service.
 He was given a parking spot near the loading dock that provided sufficient room for him to deploy his wheelchair ramp.
 That accommodation allowed him to perform his job duties.
 Making it possible for disabled employees to work is exactly the goal that Congress hoped to achieve by prohibiting disability discrimination.

 Sansone continued to use the parking spot for the next twelve years.
-A new manager came along and told Sansone to stop parking in that spot.
-She claimed it was unsafe to park there, a claim that was belied by Sansone’s history of parking in the spot without a problem.
+A new manager told Sansone to stop parking in that spot.
+She claimed it was unsafe to park there, a claim that was belied by Sansone’s long history of parking in the spot without a problem.

 The manager told Sansone to park in a visitor’s disabled parking spot in front of the building.
 Most of those spots would not have allowed him to deploy his ramp and the few that might have worked were usually taken by members of the public, for whom they were intended.

 The manager also told Sansone he could use her spot at the back of the building, but her spot did not provide sufficient room for the ramp.
 Even if he used it, he would need to travel in his wheelchair along a busy truck route in the dark.
 That option would have been considerably less safe than continuing to park in the spot that he had used uneventfully for years.